 Assignments that are turned in late will receive only partial credit unless you clear it with an instructor in advance.

 Two documents, the CS Program Style Guide and Documentation Standards, describe the programming style and documentation standards for this course.
-Following these standards is an important step towards writing well-structured and reusable programs.
+All programs should adhere to these guidelines, including use of the Braces Line Up style pattern.
 You may use two templates that have been created to help you meet the documentation standards: the class template and main class template.
+Following such standards is an important step towards writing well-structured, reusable, professional programs.

 Programs in this course will be graded on the following criteria.